atisharma/fvdb/README.md

 - choice of sentence-transformer embeddings
 - useful formatting of results (json, tabulated...)
 - cli access
+- extract summaries

 Any input other than plain text (markdown, asciidoc, rst, source code etc.) is out of scope.
-You should one of the many available packages for that (unstructured, trafiltura, docling, etc.)
+You should one of the many available packages for that (unstructured, trafiltura, docling, etc.) to convert to plaintext in a separate step.

 ## Usage